ElafFayk/ElafFayk/README.md

 - 👋 Hi, I’m @ElafFayk
-- 👀 I’m interested in AI & Full stack
+- 👀 I’m interested in AI & Cybersecurity
-- 🌱 I’m currently learning Cybersecurity
+- 🌱 I’m currently learning about red teaming to become an ethical hacker
-- 📫 This is my twitter account @ElafFayk
+- 📫 This is my Twitter account @ElafFayk

 <!---
 ElafFayk/ElafFayk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.